CSIS Launches – “The MDGs in Focus: What to Expect from September’s MDG Summit”

 and Allan Jury, Director of U.S. Relations at the World Food Program

-During this session, panelists will discuss where the world is meeting on MDG 1, eradicating extreme hunger and poverty, and will address questions including: How will hunger issues be addressed at the Summit?
+During this session, panelists discussed where the world is meeting on MDG 1, eradicating extreme hunger and poverty, and addressed questions including: How will hunger issues be addressed at the Summit?
 Between now and 2015, what are the aspirations for accelerating progress?
 And what are we likely to see coming out of the Summit?

 HIV/AIDS – September 16th, 2:30pm to 4:00pm, Room 5CR

 During this session, Dr. Larson previewed the findings of the aids2031 Project to be released later this year and reflected on how the Project's recommendations can help inform progress towards and beyond the MDGs.

 If you missed our first event, "Making the Most of the MDG Summit: Advancing Progress through the Empowerment of Women and Girls" with Melanne Verveer, you can watch it here: